javier-caparo/Udacity-DevOps-Azure-Project-2/README.md

 grep https make_predict_azure_app.sh
 ```

-* perform a cosmetic change to your app.py , so you can see your CI/CD piepline in action on Azure DevOps/
+* perform a cosmetic change to your app.py , so you can see your CI/CD pipeline in action on Azure DevOps/

 - On file `app.py` change this line
 ```sh